Ekamba/Tesla-clone/README.md

 ![Tesla Clone](https://i.ibb.co/RBSpPz9/Screenshot-43.png)

-This a Full Stack Application.
-Using React, Redux-toolkit, Styled-components, and firebase.
+This is a Full Stack Application.
+Using React, Redux toolkit, Styled-components, and firebase.
-The App is called "Tesla clone".The application is inspired by the Tesla application, which sells electric cars, battery energy storage from home to grid-scale, solar panels...
+The App is called Tesla clone.The application is inspired by the Tesla application, which sells electric cars, battery energy storage from home to grid-scale, solar panels.

 # [Live app here](https://tesla-electric-car.netlify.app/)